 The holiday season is a special time for everyone, no matter how you’re celebrating.
 We get together with others, reconnect with friends and family—and stuff ourselves silly on seasonal treats.
 If you have diabetes, you may be wondering how you can successfully manage your blood sugar and insulin treatment schedule (if applicable) with all that holiday goodness going around.
 Look no further—here are some helpful tips and tricks to managing the holidays and diabetes.

-Navigating the holiday feast
+Navigating the holiday feast with diabetes

 Holiday meals wouldn’t be special without a little indulgence.
 And that’s okay!
 But you can prepare for a little excessive eating in a way that won’t lead to unexpected hypo- or hyperglycemic events.